Director of Communications

-In addition to declines in private support, institutions also faced—and continue to face—financial stress due to recession-driven cuts in state funds and the declining values of their endowments.
-Even though private support accounts for 10 percent or less of most operating budgets and cannot replace the need for funding from other sources, including government funds and tuition, it remains a critically important resource that contributes to the success of educational institutions and the students and communities they serve.
+The need for private support for education is greater than ever given cuts in state funding and the need to minimize tuition increases.
+While on average private support accounts for less than 10 percent of a university's operating budget, and although it is not a substitute for government funds, philanthropy remains a critically important resource as institutions seek to increase educational quality and opportunity.
 In fact, even with last year's decline in giving, the fundraising program remains one of the best investments an institution can make.

 The VSE survey is voluntary and requires participants to report their numbers following the CASE Reporting Standards & Management Guidelines for Educational Fundraising, 4th edition.
 The reporting standards are also the basis of the annual CASE survey on educational fundraising campaigns.

-Looking forward, fundraisers responding to CASE's most recent CFI poll predicted that giving would increase by 3.7 percent in the 2010 calendar year.
+Looking forward, fundraisers responding to CASE's most recent CFI poll predicted that giving to higher education would increase 5.4 percent in the 2011 calendar year.

 The Council for Advancement and Support of Education is a professional association serving educational institutions and the advancement professionals who work on their behalf in alumni relations, communications, development, marketing and allied areas.